ijor/68k-undoc/README.md

 # 68k-undoc
 The undocumented 68000

-Collection of notes, articles and documented about undocumented aspect and the inner working of the 68000 processor
+Collection of notes, articles and documents about undocumented aspect and the inner working of the 68000 processor